Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

 		This will create a private key for the server and a certificate request file called ``server.req``.

-		Once you have a signed certificate, you’ll transfer it back to the OpenVPN server.
+		Once you have a signed certificate, you'll transfer it back to the OpenVPN server.

 	2. Copy the key to the OpenVPN server directory